mrahhal/Migrator.EF6/README.md

 You might have to edit the db context's name after enabling migrations if there are errors, so do that before going on.

 **Important:** if something goes wrong between commands make sure to build your project first with `dotnet build`.
-And you should always build your project before adding a migration.

 As a final note, make sure your db context looks like this:
 ```c#